 The Sunday show, put on by the Art Deco Society of Los Angeles, was once again a delight.
 Filled with lovely dresses I would love to be able to fit in to, I was in heaven.
 I am always fascinated with the variety and styles.
 In popular culture, the twenties are so campy with fringe, boas and headbands.
 Real twenties fashion is so varied and far more beautiful than you will find among many.

 Our picnic with friends was terrific and getting to visit with those we know is one of the highlights of the event.
 I made a decadent picnic, which I was so happy to share with dear friends.

 This year I wore a vintage 20s homemade dress.
 It took lace and elements from an Edwardian dress back in the day and upcycled it into a 20s/30s transitional dress.
 Rather clever, that crafty sewer was.

 The Spanish style Casa Nueva, one of the homes on the estate, is lovely and my favorite on site.
-The inside I’ve shown you in this post.
-But the outside is just as beautiful.